 “Pen-tests” (penetration tests) is another way of testing your code’s security, you will allow a security company to simulate a cyberattack on your system in order to evaluate its security.
 You will decide how far the hackers are allowed to go to perform their attack.

 Without software and frameworks, performing specialized and complex testing would be a hassle.

 Luckily, generations of developers have developed technologies to help deal with this hassle.
 The biggest problem today is picking the tool that best fits your purpose, skills, and resources.
 Don’t worry, though, some tools are “one-size-fits-all”.

 Lack of good PHP testing practices causes problems.
 The first step in overcoming those problems is in understanding the impact of poor test coverage.

 Ongoing issues like poor performance, recurring bugs, and low development agility can be used as evidence of why proper test coverage is important.
 And understanding how these issues tie back to test coverage can help opposed parties to see the value in these proactive measures.

-Looking for additional information on PHP testing?
+There are a multitude of testing methods for software code.
+Check out the complete guide to testing types.
+Looking for additional information on PHP testing specifically?
 This webinar on PHP test automation is worth a watch.

 Test coverage is maybe the biggest factor in deciding on a PHP migration for enterprise-scale applications.
 This white paper looks at why that test coverage is important, and explores the hidden costs that can provided unexpected consequences during PHP development.